 A study released in 2015 found that obstructive sleep apnea increased the risk of car crashes when it was not effectively treated.
 Researchers at the Center for Sleep and Vigilance Disorders at the Sahlgrenska Academy at the University of Gothenburg in Sweden studied 1,478 sleep apnea patients who were involved in 82 motor vehicle accidents during the study period.

 They also experienced 56 accidents in the previous five years to their diagnoses and 26 accidents in the five years since their diagnoses.
 Compared to the control population, the sleep apnea patients were close to 2.5 times more likely to be the at-fault driver in a motor vehicle accident.

 Was the at-Fault Driver Drowsy?

-If you were recently in a car accident, and you believe the other driver fell asleep or was fatigued, you should speak with a Denver car accident lawyer at the Law Office of Jennifer L. Donaldson.
+If you were recently in a car accident, and you believe the other driver fell asleep or was fatigued, you should speak with a Denver car accident lawyer at the Donaldson Law, LLC.
 Jennifer is experienced in handling drowsy driving accident claims.
-To schedule a free consultation, reach out through the online form or call (866) 458-5008.
+To schedule a free consultation, reach out through the online form or call (303) 458-5000.